emerge-lang/compiler/architecture.md

 * the bound entity holds a reference to its `CTContext`
-* the bound entity has accessors that can provide higher-level, type-checked information on the entity (e.g. a hard and reliably reference to the type of a variable).
+* the bound entity has accessors that can provide higher-level, type-checked information on the entity (e.g. a hard and reliable reference to the type of a variable).

 ## Semantic Analysis

 The semantic analysis is split into multiple phases.
 All those phases are performed by the bound AST entities.
-As much as i hate: this means that there is a set of methods on the bound AST Rntities that have to be invoked in a particular order (one per phase).
+As much as i hate it: this means that there is a set of methods on the bound AST Entities that have to be invoked in a particular order (one per phase).

 ### Phase 1: Explicit type references